Colin Cantwell: Early work

 Cantwell consulted with Hewlett-Packard on the development of their Hewlett-Packard 9845C desktop computers which were designed for graphical tasks, also creating a demo package to show off its capabilities.
 He then used HP 9845C desktop computers to design and create the computer graphics for the large displays in the NORAD set on the 1983 WarGames film.

 In 2014, a number of items were auctioned from Cantwell's collection for a total of $118,732.50.

 Cantwell wrote a science fiction novel, CoreFires, and a sequel, CoreFires2; they were published in 2016 and 2018, respectively.

 Personal life

 Colin James Cantwell was born on April 3, 1932, in San Francisco.
-He earned a bachelor's degree in applied arts from the University of California at Los Angeles in 1957.
+He earned a bachelor's degree in applied arts from the University of California, Los Angeles in 1957.

 One of his uncles, Robert Cantwell, was a critic and author.

 Cantwell died at his home in Colorado Springs, Colorado on May 21, 2022, aged 90.
 His partner, Sierra Dall, had reported that Cantwell had been afflicted with Alzheimer's disease in the final years of his life.